John White (chemist): Research

 White and his team have developed a simple method to produce a stable, thin (~90 Å) oil film on the surface of pure water, suitable for direct measurements of the oil-water interface using ellipsometry, X-ray or neutron reflectometry, or other experimental methods.
 Related research investigates nanoparticle interactions with protein.
 The public health implications of this research have also been evaluated.

 Honours and awards

-He has been awarded fellowships of the Royal Society of Chemistry (1982), the Royal Australian Chemical Institute (1986), the Australian Institute of Physics (1986), the Royal Society of London (1993) and the Australian Academy of Science (1991).
+White was awarded fellowships of the Royal Society of Chemistry (1982), the Royal Australian Chemical Institute (1986), the Australian Institute of Physics (1986), the Royal Society of London (1993) and the Australian Academy of Science (1991).
 He has received the H. G. Smith Medal (1997), the Craig Medal (2005), the Leighton Medal (2005) and the AONSA Prize (2015).

-He was awarded the Centenary Medal in 2001. and appointed an Officer of the Order of Australia in 2016.
+White was awarded the Centenary Medal in 2001 and appointed an Officer of the Order of Australia in 2016.